Raipur: Railways

-Raipur Junction railway station is the primary railway station of the city, which is situated on the Howrah-Nagpur-Mumbai line of the Indian Railways, running through the cities of Bhusawal, Nagpur, Gondia, Bilaspur, Rourkela and Kharagpur.
-Thus, it is connected with most major cities of India.
+Raipur Junction railway station is the primary railway station of the city, which is situated on the Howrah-Nagpur-Mumbai line of the Indian Railways, running through the cities of Bhusawal, Nagpur, Gondia, Durg (Bhilai), Bilaspur, Rourkela and Kharagpur.
+Thus, it is connected with many major cities.
 It is categorized in the A-1 category of railway stations by the Indian Railways.
-Some small railway stations are also present here for local trains like Sarona, Saraswati Nagar, and WRS Colony railway stations.
-They also lie on the same railway route.
+Raipur has some smaller railway stations in Sarona, Saraswati Nagar, and the WRS Colony railway stations which also lie on the same railway route.

 Airport

-Swami Vivekananda Airport, or Mana Airport, is the primary airport serving the state of Chhattisgarh.
+Swami Vivekananda International Airport, (Formerly called the Mana Airport), is the primary airport serving the state of Chhattisgarh.
 The airport is located 15 km south of Raipur and 10 km from Naya Raipur.
 The airport is well-connected, having daily direct flights to Mumbai, Delhi, Kolkata, Bangalore, Pune, Chennai, Goa, Lucknow, Indore, Jaipur, Patna, Ahmedabad, Bhopal, Bhubaneswar, Hyderabad, Prayagraj, and Jagdalpur, operated by Alliance Air, IndiGo and Vistara airlines.